What you Need to Know About WebRTC Security

 Although WebRTC is very secure, Frozen Mountain takes extra precautions to ensure that your communications are kept safe.
 These include:

-3. Data Records: All audio, video, data streaming and text messages are wiped from memory as soon as they are delivered, and nothing is stored on a disk unless the customer expressly adds and enables audio and video recording.
+Data Records: Audio, video, data streaming and text messages are wiped from memory as soon as they are delivered, and nothing is stored on a disk unless the customer expressly adds and enables audio and video recording.
 Meaning you can be confident that your confidential conversations will not get leaked.

 WebRTC has big advantages over other video conferencing solutions in the area of security.
 Whereas some applications treat security as optional, WebRTC mandates security as part of the specification.
 So if you are considering using WebRTC for your real-time communications, you can rest easy knowing your conversations are safe.